 The nation’s leader in experiential legal education since 1968, Northeastern University School of Law guarantees JD students a rigorous foundation in legal theory combined with an unparalleled full year of practical legal work.

 If you want to be a lawyer, you have to live it.
 At Northeastern, you’ll live it like nowhere else.
 As a result of our co-op program, you’ll graduate with almost a year of full-time legal work experience.
 You’ll spend your first year diving deeply into the fundamentals of the American legal system, taking required courses such as Civil Procedure, Constitutional Law, and Property Law.
 Through the year long Legal Skills in Social Context course, you’ll develop essential skills — from legal research to client representation — and then put them into practice through a social justice community project.
 In your second and third years, you’ll have the chance to focus on the topics you find most intriguing and relevant to your future path, choosing from dozens of specialized courses, ranging from International Trade to Employment Discrimination.
-Every other quarter, you and your peers will delve into real legal challenges for actual clients through co-ops in every field of law and in every corner of the globe, improving your understanding of the law in action and providing valuable context for your academic pursuits.
+In upper-level terms, you and your peers will delve into real legal challenges for actual clients through co-ops in every field of law and in every corner of the globe, improving your understanding of the law in action and providing valuable context for your academic pursuits.

 At Northeastern, we believe the best lawyers of tomorrow will be fluent not only in the language of the law, but also in the language of clients.
 These client languages include science, business, technology, empirical research, creative arts and pretty much every aspect of human endeavor for which lawyers are needed to smooth transactions and ensure the pre-eminence of fair play.
 Our law school is at the forefront of providing such training, not only through our Cooperative Legal Education Program, but also through our concentrations, which provide Northeastern law students with a competitive advantage in their specific fields of interest.
 Our eight concentrations: